First Progress Platinum Prestige Mastercard® Secured Credit Card Review

 Low Ongoing APR

-With an ongoing APR of 9.99%, this prestige credit card has one of the lowest interest rates among secured credit cards.
+With a variable APR of 11.49%, this credit card has one of the lowest interest rates among secured credit cards.
 Most have an APR of over 20%.
 If you pay off your balance in full each month, you’ll avoid additional interest rates.

 You can opt to pay off the minimal amount of the full balance and transfer the rest with an ongoing APR.
 Still, this card is designed to build a credit score, so there is no benefit in accumulating debt and additional interests on your own money.